 With his financial acumen, Gregory set the pace for commercial development in the city.
 His most enduring financial investment was the founding of Provident Savings Bank, the city's first banking institution in 1839, which continues today.
 Gregory served as its president for 33 years starting in 1841.
 The bank's stated purpose was "to show that he encouraged thrift among the sober, hardworking poor" (Petrick 70).

 Gregory associated himself with several important industries.
 He purchased and became president of the Adirondack Steel (Manufacturing) Company in 1864, invested in Henderson's American Pottery Manufacturing Company, encouraged Joseph Dixon to found the Dixon Crucible Company, and brought the Cunard shipping line to Jersey City for waterfront development.
 He backed the founding of local newspapers, the Jersey City Gazette and Bergen County Courier, the Jersey City Advertiser of Henry Holt, and Zebina Pangborn's Evening Journal, which seemed to advance his political agenda against dissenting newspapers to his leadership.

 Gregory was heavily invested in Jersey City real estate and developed numerous properties.
 One was the Darcy House, at the southwest corner of Montgomery and Hudson streets, one of the city's first major hotels.
 Later called the Fuller Building, the hotel was the residence of his artist brother-in-law George Caitlin (1796-1872).
 Caitlin became one of the foremost painters of Native Americans and the Far West.

 Gregory died in Jersey City on December 8, 1874, and is buried in Greenwood Cemetery, Brooklyn, NY.
 His estate was estimated at $1 million.

 No public facility is named in honor of Jersey City's first mayor.
 Gregory Street once ran parallel to Newark Avenue from Henderson Street (now Marin Boulevard) to Warren Street.
 It was eliminated as a public thoroughfare during an urban renewal project of the 1950s.
-Now known as Metropolis Towers, the former Gregory Park Apartments continue to occupy the location, but it no longer bears his name.
-A portrait of Gregory hangs in the Council Chamber at City Hall, among those of the city's past mayors.
+The 1960s modernistic box-design Gregory Park Apartments, at 280 Marin Boulevard, named for Gregory, is now the Metropolis Towers.
+A portrait of Mayor Gregory hangs in the Council Chamber at City Hall, among those of the city's past mayors.